gemrb/gemrb.github.io/GUIScript/functions/SetJournalEntry.md

   * strref - strref of the journal entry
   * section - the section of the journal (only if the journal has sections)
   * chapter - the chapter of the journal entry
+  * feedback - strref, optional different second half of the feedback message

 **Return value:** N/A